karakykn/unstructuredSWE_1d/readme.txt

 Author: Ismet Karakan
 contact: karakan@sc.edu

+Feel free to contact for 2D model unstructured model.

 This code solves 1D Shallow water equation with finite volume method on unstructured grid.

 1dDambreak is a tutorial case for the code.